terraform-google-modules/terraform-example-foundation/docs/TROUBLESHOOTING.md

 - If you realize that the Terraform State lock was due to a build timeout increase the build timeout on [build configuration](https://github.com/terraform-google-modules/terraform-example-foundation/blob/master/build/cloudbuild-tf-apply.yaml#L15).

-### Terraform deploy fails due GitLab repositories not found
+### Terraform deploy fails due to GitLab repositories not found

 **Error message:**